What Happens in a Trial

-- The right not to testify, if you so desire.
-If you choose not to testify, your refusal to do so may not be held against you in determining your innocence or guilt; and
+- The right not to testify,l if you so desire.
+If you choose not to testify, your refusal to do so may not be held against you in determining your innocence or guilt.

-- You may call witnesses to testify in your behalf at the trial, and have the court issue a subpoena (a court order) to any witnesses to ensure their appearance at the trial.
-The request for a subpoena may be oral to a judge or in writing.
+- You may call witnesses to testify in your behalf at the trial, and have the Court issue a subpoena (a court order) to any witnesses to ensure their appearance at the trial.
+The request for a subpoena may be oral to the Judge or in writing.

 In each jury trial, you are also permitted to strike three members of the jury panel for any reason you choose, except an illegal reason (such as a strike based solely upon a person’s race or gender).

-If you need a continuance for your trial, you must complete a motion whichi is in the form of an affidavit "continuance link".
+If you need a continuance for your trial, you must complete a motion in the form of an affidavit.
 All motions for continuance must be sworn to by the defendant or attorney having personal knowledge of the facts relied on for the continuance.
-Motions for continuance must be filed with the court no later than Thursday prior to your trial.
-The judge may require your appearance in court to further testify to your continuance request.
-The judge will make a decision whether or not to grant the continuance.
+Motions for continuance must be filed with the Court no later that Thursday prior to your trial.
+The Judge may require your appearance in Court to further testify to your continuance request.
+The Judge will make a decision whether or not to grant the continuance.
 You may request a continuance for the following reasons:

-- A religious holy day where the tenets of your religious organization prohibit members from participating in secular activities such as court proceedings (you must file an affidavit with the court stating this information); or
+- A religious holy day where the tenets of your religious organization prohibit members from participating in secular activities such as court proceedings (you must file an affidavit with the Court stating this information).

 - That you feel it is necessary for justice in your case.